Paradise, California: Naming

 A legend persists that the town was named because it was the home of the Pair o' Dice Saloon, an idea supported by a 1900 railroad map referring to the town as Paradice.
 However, no documentation has been found to prove the establishment existed, nor an explanation of the spelling of the town's name on the map.

 Gene Sylva, a former mayor of the nearby town of Oroville, has stated that the saloon story is false, and that the true etymology of the town's name can be traced to his great-great-grandfather, William Pierce Leonard, who named the town on a summer day in 1864, after a hot and dusty ride from the Sacramento Valley; arriving at his sawmill while the staff were on break, Leonard "took a deep breath of the cool, clean air, and exclaimed, 'boys, this is paradise.'"
 According to Snopes, Sylva's explanation may be "pleasingly inventive historical fiction", and it is more likely that the town was named for it being a pleasant place to live.

 2008 fires

 In June 2008, a wildfire, named the "Humboldt Fire" for its point of origin, swept over 22800 acre of land between Chico and Paradise.
 As many as 9,300 people were forced to evacuate southwestern Paradise until the fire could be brought under control.

-In July 2008, a fire burned on the northern side of Paradise in the canyon where the Feather River is located.
+A month later, a fire burned on the northern side of Paradise in the canyon where the Feather River is located.
 Again, thousands were evacuated from their homes, but the fire failed to cross the river.
 It was part of a larger complex of fires called the Butte Lightning Complex or BTU Complex, which also included the Belden and Pit fires.
 (This was a different fire from the 2018 fire of the same name.)